Joanna Regulska, Ph.D.

-A respected scholar, Dr. Regulska’s research concentrates on women’s political activism, grassroots mobilization, decentralization, democracy, and democratization, with a focus on Europe and the Caucasus.
-She is the author or co-author of eight books and the author of over a hundred articles, chapters, and reviews.
-The National Science Foundation, the American Council of Learned Societies, Andrew Mellon Foundation and other funding agencies.
+A respected scholar, Regulska’s research concentrates on women’s political activism, grassroots mobilization, decentralization, democracy and democratization, with a focus on Europe and the Caucasus.
+She is the author or co-author of eight books, author of over 100 articles and chapters.
+Her research has been supported by the National Science Foundation, European Commission, Ford Foundation, American Council of Learned Societies, Andrew Mellon Foundation and other funding agencies.
 In recognition of her exceptional career, Regulska received the 2022 Outstanding Achievement Award from the Association for Women in Slavic Studies.

 About Global Affairs at UC Davis

 Global Affairs brings the world to UC Davis, welcoming more than 10,000 international students, scholars and leaders, and hosting programs that inspire global curiosity, understanding and engagement.
 Compelled by the valuable outcomes of thinking globally, we make transformative opportunities a reality by supporting the thousands of students and faculty studying and researching internationally—and by facilitating collaborations that tackle the world’s most pressing problems through more than 150 international partnerships.

 Putting our vision of a UC Davis community that engages, thrives, and leads in this interconnected world into action, Global Affairs is in pursuit of an ambitious goal: Global Education for All.